xzhou110/lending_club_loans_default_prediction/README.md

 ### Result

-Negative outcomes are 7.6% of total outcomes.
-The model has an Accuracy Rate of 62.4%, and True Positive Rate of 72%.
-In another word, the model was able to detect 72% out of 7.6% negative outcomes, with 28% undetected.
+Since the purpose of the project is to predict loans that will end up with negative outcomes, we focus more on Recall/True Positive Rate.
+The model has an overall Accuracy Rate of 62.4%, and True Positive Rate of 72%.
+In another word, the model was able to detect 72% out of loans that end up with negative outcomes.

 Improvement area: the model tends to over-classify loan outcomes as negative outcomes.
+The investment portfolios can be more conservative than expected.

 Key indicators of negative outcomes were identified, such as high debt-to-income-ratio, low grade level assigned by lending club, and purposes of loan (consolidation).
 Lending Club Loans typically demand 8%+ interest rate.
-Using high interest loans to consolidate debt is not a financial-sound decision and thus regarded as negative indicator.
+Using high interest loans to refinance is not a financial-sound decision and thus regarded as negative indicator.

 ### Challenges and After-thoughts